variejs/docs/configuration.md

 ## Accessing the Configuration

-You can easily access the configuration values by using our help `$config`
+You can access the configuration values by using our helper `$config`

 ```js
 let value = $config.get("app.name");